 My writing career started in the most unlikely place—a town of 200 people in the mountains of North Carolina.
-Although it was many years ago, I recall that day with the fiercest clarity.
+Although it was years ago, I recall that day with the fiercest clarity.
 I'd found the Campbell Folk School, an amazing center for art, craft, and music (and featured in my novels as The Hickson School of American Studies).
 The director eventually asked if I’d like to learn public relations.
 To be honest, I should have answered, “What’s that?”
 Instead, I said, “Sure,” and took to it like ink to newsprint.
 I haven’t stopped writing since.

 These days, I spend my time writing my Appalachian Mountain Mysteries series.
 I started them as a way to share amazing stories from my back-to-the-land experience in the N.C. mountains.
-I made mistakes by the wheelbarrow load , but I wouldn’t take anything for those years.
+I made mistakes by the wheelbarrow load, but I wouldn’t take anything for those years.
 My Appalachian Mountain Mysteries pay homage to the people of Appalachia who taught me so much.

-To read excerpts from each of these books, head over to my MYSTERY NOVELS PAGE.
+To read excerpts from each of these books, head over to my Mystery Novels Page.

 I've always loved a good mystery, especially in the British style where the dastardly deed is done "off stage."
 I don't enjoy mounting body bags and over-the-top violence, and you won't find them in my mysteries.
 Check out my style in the free prequel to the series: Waiting for You.